yandex/yandex-taxi-testsuite/docs/other_plugins.rst

 Timezones
 ~~~~~~~~~

-Mocked time is always stored as offset-aware datetime in UTC timezone.
+Mocked time is always stored as offset-naive datetime in UTC timezone.
-``mocked_time.set(...)`` treats offset-aware datetime as datetime in UTC timezone
+``mocked_time.set(...)`` treats offset-naive datetime as datetime in UTC timezone
-and converts offset-native datetime to offset-aware automatically.
+and converts offset-aware datetime to offset-naive automatically.

-``mocked_time.now()`` returns returns offset-aware datetime by default,
+``mocked_time.now()`` returns returns offset-naive datetime by default,
-but with `tz` arg it will return offset-native datetime in tz timezone.
+but with `tz` arg it will return offset-aware datetime in tz timezone.

 Classes
 ~~~~~~~